uofajillian/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 Step 5.
 Select Assignment Steps
 ****************************************

 Open response assessment assignments can include student training, peer assessment, and self assessment steps.
-You can include a peer assessment step before a self assessment step and vice versa.

-If you include a student training step, you **must** include a peer assessment step.
-You can also include a self assessment step.
-The student training step must come before both the peer assessment and the self assessment step.
+.. note:: If you include a student training step, you must also include a peer assessment step.
+The student training step must come before peer or self assessment steps.
+If you include both peer and self assessment steps, edX recommends that you place the peer assessment before the self assessment.

-To add assignment steps to the assignment, follow these steps.
+To add steps to the open response assignment, complete these actions.

 #.
 In the component editor, click the **Settings** tab.

 #.
-Scroll down past the **Allow Image Responses** field.
+Scroll down past the **Allow Image Responses** and **Allow Latex
+   Responses** fields.

 #.
-Locate the following headings:
+Locate the following headings.

    * **Step: Student Training**
    * **Step: Peer Assessment**